GET BACK AND MORE

 Country: USA

-Side A and tracks 8, 12 and 13 of GET BACK AND MORE were copied in this record, that has three Bob Dylan tracks as the last tracks on side B. This LP had an insert cover and was released in a very strong and thick greyish-brown jacket; blank labels.
-Although there are only three Dylan's tracks, this LP is usually credited to that singer, and the insert itself says "Bob Dylan at the Aisle of Wight».
+Side A and tracks 8, 12 and 13 of GET BACK AND MORE were copied in this record, which has three Bob Dylan tracks as the last tracks on side B. This LP had an insert cover and was released in a very strong and thick greyish-brown jacket; the labels are plain white.
+Although there are only three Dylan tracks, this LP is usually credited to that singer, and the insert itself says "Bob Dylan at the Aisle of Wight».

 An interview with the producers was published on the journal Kaleidoscope on March 18, 1970.
-The producers mentioned that in early 1970 there has been a rash of bootlegs in Madison Wisconsin reaping gigantic profits.
-They claim that this music belongs to the people and are going to liberate it.
-So they acquired some Beatles tapes of material left off their new Get Back LP and 3 Dylan tracks from his recent Isle of Wight concert.
+The producers mentioned that in early 1970 there was a rash of bootlegs in Madison Wisconsin reaping gigantic profits.
+They claim that this music belongs to the people and they are going to liberate it.
+So they acquired some Beatles tapes of material left off their new Get Back LP and three Dylan tracks from his recent Isle of Wight concert.
 They cut 1000 copies of the LP to sell for $3.00, with a possible 1000 more to be cut later.
 Every penny of profit will be returned to the community.
-“This album is a stop toward reclaiming the peoples music from filthy capitalist record companies”, they said, “John Sinclair is on the album cover for a purpose.
-Ten years in jail for two joints is what were all about.
+“This album is a stop toward reclaiming the people's music from filthy capitalist record companies”, they said, "John Sinclair is on the album cover for a purpose.
+Ten years in jail for two joints is what we're all about.
 Dig it?”.

 VERSIONS

-There are two different covers, one in strong cardboard with insert in white paper (photo below the title) and one on a white sleeve with insert printed on yellow paper.
+There are two different covers, one in strong cardboard with the insert printed on white paper (photo below the title) and one on a white sleeve with the insert printed on yellow paper.

 INTEREST.
-Musically uninteresting, but a rare bootleg, difficult to find and usually listed as a Bob Dylan LP. ****
+Musically uninteresting, but it's a very rare bootleg, difficult to find and usually listed as a Bob Dylan LP. ****